cloudnativelabs/kube-router/Documentation/generic.md

 ```

 Now since kube-router provides service proxy as well.
 Run below commands to remove kube-proxy and cleanup any iptables configuration it may have done.

-Depending on if or how you installed kube-proxy these instructions will differ and have to be ran on every node where kube-proxy has run.
+Depending on if or how you installed kube-proxy previously these instructions will differ and have to be ran on every node where kube-proxy has run.

 ```sh
 kubectl -n kube-system delete ds kube-proxy